Binghamton University Student Awards

 Application process:

-• Current résumé or curriculum vitae that includes a list of extracurricular activities
+• Current résumé or curriculum vitae that includes a list of extracurricular activities.

-• If self-nominating, applicants should include one additional letter of support from a faculty, staff, student or community partner familiar with their contributions and work
+• If self-nominating, applicants should include one additional letter of support from a faculty, staff, student or community partner familiar with their contributions and work (which would total four letters of support to have a completed nomination packet).

 Nomination form

-• Residential Life Community Builder of the Year Award
+• Residential Life Community Builder of the Year award

 About:

-The Residential Life Community Builder of the Year award recognizes an individual who has demonstrated excellence in building their community including helping to create a welcoming environment, promoting student engagement and connecting residents to resources and opportunities.
+The Residential Life Community Builder of the Year award recognizes an individual who has demonstrated excellence in developing their community including helping to create a welcoming environment, promoting student engagement and connecting residents to resources and opportunities.

 Qualifications: